 Because of this over abundance of consoles, there was little continuity throughout gaming with friends.
 Imagine spending hundreds on a new console and then having your friends all buy different ones.
 Kind of kills the fun of gaming.

 A second problem was that, after the success the video game industry experienced in the late 70’s and early 80’s, many companies were rushing to produce video games as quickly as possible.

-Some third-party developers, like Activision, were actually able to create great games.
+Some third-party developers like Activision were actually able to create great games.
 Unfortunately, many of the companies putting out video games pre-Crash didn’t have the technical chops to pull it off.
 The market was flooded with crap video games trying to be the next hit.
-Even companies even companies like Quaker Oats and Purina Dog Food were getting in on the fun.
+Even companies like Quaker Oats and Purina Dog Food were getting in on the fun.

 This trend of bad games culminated with several high profile flops that financially crippled video game companies and created a backlash against console games.

 The two most frequently cited examples of this are the Atari adaption of Pac-Man and the video game E.T.
 The Extra Terrestrial — a game so bad it is widely considered the worst video game of all time.